JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/polymorphic-serialization-in-swift.md

 }
 ```

 Did you notice the difference, `"name"` instead of `"item_name"`?
-Swift automatically takes the name of the variable and encodes that.
+Swift automatically takes the name of the variable and encodes that as the JSON key.
 I'd like to use `Item.name` as the syntax in my Swift project instead of `Item.item_name`.
 To show you how to do that let's take a look at Coding Keys.

 <br/>
 ## Coding Keys